GetTerminus/terminus-ui/terminus-ui/link/src/link.component.md

 ## External links

-To signify a link will leave the current app or site, set `external` to true:
+To signify a link will leave the current app or site, set `external` to true.
+When the destination is a string and contains either `mailto` or `tel`, the external icon would not show.

 ```html
 <ts-link